 2. Use a sewing machine to stitch the square together.

 3. Sew backing on the sweater squares and hand stitch around the edge for a beautiful finished quilt.

 This craft project promises to make quick and easy work of creating a tote from an old tank top.
 Simply sew the bottom of the tank closed using a machine, then embellish the tank with fabric paint.
 The instructions give other cute ideas for tote decorating.

-Pillow from a TShirt
+Scarf from a Sweater

 Sweater Scarf from a Recycled Wool Sweater